jmkl009/PalworldCharacterTransfer/README.md

 To keep the old guild ID from the old world, check the "Keep Old Guild ID After Transfer" box at the bottom-left corner.

+For those who don't know how to transfer the world with buildings over, simply move your Level.sav file from the old world to the new world.

+Without checking ﻿"Keep Old Guild ID After Transfer", then you may encounter the issue of not being able to access your base and items.

 ## Credits

 Thanks to